Young Justice (TV series): Other

 Additionally, several products based on the series were licensed for release.
 Mattel released lines of character action figures and accompanying playsets, among other toys and games.
 In addition to toys for the six lead characters, figures of Cheshire, Icicle Jr., Black Canary, Batman, Aquaman, the Flash and Ra's al Ghul have been confirmed as well.
 Starting March 13, 2011, McDonald's restaurants began featuring Young Justice toys in their Happy Meals.
 Figures include Robin, Aqualad, Kid Flash, Superboy, Superman, Batman, and the villains Captain Cold and Black Manta.

 The Making of Young Justice: Outsiders documentary series was premiered on January 8, 2019.
-Hosted by voice actor Whitney Moore, it ks a five-part series features 10-minute episodes offering a behind-the-scenes look at the production of Season 3.
-Prior to the official announcement of Young Justice: Phantoms, select members of the voice cast, performed an original radio play titled Young Justice: FanDome – Season 3.9, Episode 1: "The Prize."
+Hosted by voice actor Whitney Moore, it is a five-part series features 10-minute episodes offering a behind-the-scenes look at the production of Season 3.
+Prior to the official announcement of Young Justice: Phantoms, select members of the voice cast, performed an original radio play titled Young Justice: FanDome – Season 3.9, Episode 1: "The Prize".
 Written by Weisman, the play served as an early preview of Phantoms, setting up plot elements that would later unfold in the season.
-It's a special event helped maintain fan engagement, teased the continuation of the series, and provided a narrative bridge between Outsiders and Phantoms.
+It is a special event that helped maintain fan engagement, teased the continuation of the series, and provided a narrative bridge between Outsiders and Phantoms.